-Gender Impact Assessment (GIA) Status Does c) this Council report recommendation Introduce a new policy, program a service; or and/or YES  A GIA has been completed. d) that Is it a review of a policy, program a service; directly and significantly impacts the public NO 🗆 A GIA is not required.
-Link to Gender Impact Assessment ANZAC Park Masterplan
+Gender Impact Assessment (GIA) Status Does this Council report recommendation YES ⊠ a) Introduce a new policy, program and/or service; or A GIA has been completed. b) Is it a review of a policy, program and/or service; that directly and significantly impacts the public?
+NO 🗆 A GIA is not required.
+Link to Gender Impact Assessment GIA - ANZAC Park Masterplan